 We are non-accredited for a purpose.
-We value the freedom this allows us to serve vast populations of incarcerated people who are otherwise excluded from any educational opportunities.
+We value the freedom this allows us to provide accessible and inclusive prison education and to serve people who are excluded from many other educational opportunities.

 We are inclusive.
 Our volunteer teachers and readers strive to provide engaging, non-threatening, and thought-provoking courses.
 We are open to all regardless of sex, race, religion, prison, crime, or sentence.

 We are professional.
 While volunteering for College Guild can be done remotely and on a flexible schedule, we maintain high standards in the quality of our courses, timely responses, and respect for interpersonal boundaries.

 We are anonymous and secure.
-By assuring anonymity, we protect our volunteers as well as the organization and the service it provides, and we avoid the need for and risks associated with assessing/judging individual students.
-We maintain a central office, and all correspondence between the student and College Guild goes through this office.
+By assuring anonymity, we protect our volunteers and organization and avoid the risks associated with assessing individual students.
+All correspondence between students and volunteers goes through College Guild's central office.

 We are respectful and insist on appropriate boundaries between students and volunteers.
-For example, both students and volunteers are expected to be respectful and appropriate in their treatment of racial, sexual, religious, political, and other personal issues.
+Both students and volunteers are expected to be respectful and appropriate in their treatment of racial, sexual, religious, political, and other personal issues.